DSpace/RestContract/README.md

    ```

 - `DELETE`:
 Unbinds (unlinks) the association.
-Return `405 Method Not Allowed` if the association is required (and cannot be removed)
+Return `405 Method Not Allowed` if the association is required (and cannot be removed).
+DELETE requests should _not_ contain a body as some clients do not support sending a DELETE request with a body.
+Therefore, if an individual association needs to be removed, the DELETE request should include the association ID in the URI of the request.

 ### Error codes
 400 Bad Request - if multiple URIs were given for a to-one-association